maxwellalvord/Pierre.Solution/README.md

 # Pierre's Sweet and Savory Treats

-### This is a simple MVC website that allows authroized users to make changes to many to many related classes
+### This is a simple MVC website that allows authorized users to make changes to many to many related classes.

 ## By Maxwell Alvord